 NOTE: This is the list of candidates running in the election as they will appear on the ballot.

-A ballot package will be mailed to CalPERS members on August 31, 2018, with the voting period taking place from August 31 through October 1.
+A ballot package will be mailed to active CalPERS public agency members on August 31, 2018, with the voting period taking place from August 31 through October 1.
 Your ballot must be received by mail, telephone, or online by 11:59 p.m.
 (PT) on October 1, or it will not be counted.

 The ballot package will include your official ballot, a return envelope if you choose to vote by mail, your unique PIN if you choose to vote online or by phone, and a candidate statement booklet.

-To be eligible to vote, you must be a member of CalPERS, employed by a member state, school, or public agency, and active as of July 1, 2018.
-If a runoff election is required (details below), you must be a member of CalPERS, employed by a member state, school, or public agency and active as of October 1, 2018.
+To be eligible to vote, you must be a member of CalPERS, employed by a public agency, and active as of July 1, 2018.

 Last year, the board election process included additional voting methods for the first time.
 The three voting methods and processes now used — paper ballot, online, and phone — are legal and adhere to all applicable state laws and regulations.
 Read some key facts (PDF).